5F6A-M Bassman Micro© Guitar Amplifier

 I designed in a Bright/Normal Channel Switch because the only difference between the 5F6A's channels is the Bright Cap.
 By putting it on a switch you can choose between the Bright and Normal channels.
 The difference between Bright and Normal is very subtle with the 5F6A's 100pF bright cap but you can make it more effective by increasing the value to 500pF (or 470pF).

 The Tone Stack Bypass (Raw) Switch is an easy mod that removes the signal sucking tone stack from the circuit and delivers "raw" guitar tone.
 The signal will be 'boosted' and 'naturalized' when the tone stack is bypassed.
-My full sized 5F6A has this switch and I use it quite a bit to quickly get back to a set, standard tone.
 This switch also comes in handy if you like to use an equalizer pedal for tone shaping.
 An excellent alternative to the Raw Switch is just using a 100KA pot for the Mid tone control instead of the standard 25KL pot.
 The 100KA (yes, audio taper) pot will allow you to gradually roll on more preamp gain and mid freqs instead of having the all or nothing of a raw switch.

 The "poor man's FX loop" allows you to insert post preamp effects.
 The Master Volume acts as the FX 'send volume' so you can feed your true 5F6A Bassman preamp into a PA or soundboard.
 You can also tap directly into the power amp by inserting a signal from a modeling preamp such as a POD HD500 directly into the Return jack (guitar > HD500 > Return Jack) but since you are bypassing the preamp and volume controls you must control the amp's volume with the FX or guitar volume.

-You have the choice of using a simple solid state or a 9 or 8-pin tube rectifier.
-I recommend you use an EZ81 rectifier tube because it's low output will suit the low current needs of the Bassman Micro so you'll get voltage sag similar to the 5F6A.
+You have the choice of using a simple solid state, 9-pin or 8-pin tube rectifier.
+I recommend you use an EZ81 9-pin rectifier tube because it's low output will suit the low current needs of the Bassman Micro so you'll get a little voltage sag.
 The EZ81 will drop about 20 volts compared to a solid state rectifier.
 It uses a standard 9-pin socket and 6.3V filament heat so no 5V power transformer output is needed.
 If you want to use a full size 8-pin rectifier tube like a 5Y3GT which drops about 60 volts compared to a solid state rectifier then I recommend the higher voltage output Hammond 270CAX power transformer to compensate for the extra voltage drop.
 It comes with a 5V output for the 5Y3.
 Just wire the 8-pin socket with the high voltage to pins 4 and 6, 5V heater lines to 2 and 8 and the B+ power output wire to pin 8.
-The Bassman Micro layout diagram shows both, a 4 diode solid state rectifier and a tube rectifier--choose one and delete the other.

 My recommended power transformers are the Hammond 270AX for the US and Hammond 370AX (available here) for international builders (has 100, 110, 120, 200, 220 and 240 volt primaries, see this for wiring instructions).
 They have 240-0-240V high voltage secondary output and 6.3V heater output.
 If you use solid state rectification you may need to add a 2 watt voltage dropping resistor before the first filter cap to bring the voltage down to around 315V DC at the first filter cap.